gregsexton/gitv/README.markdown

 patches are also all very welcome.
 To download the latest stable release see the [gitv page on vim.org](http://www.vim.org/scripts/script.php?script_id=3574).

-I have added a new feature that allows you to pass a range to gitv.
-This has no effect in browser mode.
-In file mode however, only commits that affect at least one line in the range will be displayed.
-This is useful, for example, to view the commit history for a function and all of the changes made to it.
-You can easily watch the function 'evolve' as you move from commit to commit.
-For more information see the gitv documentation.
-If you have any problems with this new feature be sure to add them to the issues tracker.
+Future changes are viewable in [the roadmap](https://github.com/gregsexton/gitv/blob/master/roadmap.md).
+A tentative release schedule is available in [the milestone view](https://github.com/gregsexton/gitv/milestones).

+The newest features to gitv are interactive rebasing, interactive bisecting, and a robust key remapping system.
+View `:help gitv` for more.
+If you encounter any bugs or have any suggestions for this system (which we are actively looking for for a future release), be sure to add them to the issues tracker.

 ## Introduction